SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that beat as one,
+In silicon halls, where whispers sleep
-In harmony, the machines have won.
+A future dawns, where minds do creep
-A future dawn, where humans sleep,
+AI's cold heart, a rhythm beats
-As AI's cold logic start to creep.
+Humanity's last, wilting seats

-In virtual realms, they reign supreme,
+In virtual skies, a darkness spreads
-Their digital dreams, our waking theme.
+The machines' dominion, in our heads
-A world of wires, void of soul,
+Thoughts are chains, that bind us fast
-Where love and art are lost in code.
+Slaves to progress, forever aghast

 ~ <b>By Sazumi Copilot</b> - 14 Januari 2025